escottgoodwin/lango-trans-de/README.md

     1. cd into cold_start_d2v directory
     2. run - python cold_start.py

-Once recommendations are generated, you can run the flask server to get the last set of recommendations by running:
+Once recommendations are generated, you can run the flask server to get the last set of recommendations by running `python cold_start_flask.py`.

-python cold_start_flask.py

 Running the script will perform the following operations.